justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

 For this type of move, it is necessary to delete the instance so that it leaves behind the volume to migrate.
 This method requires that you did not check the "delete on terminate" box when you created your instance.
-If you did, please skip to the last section on migrating running instances.
+If you did, please skip to the last section for `instructions on migrating running instances`_.
 If you continue you may permanently destroy and lose your data.

 As an overview, here are the components involved in accomplishing this task.